goproxy/goproxy/README.md

 Our goal is to find the most dead simple way to provide a minimalist handler that can act as a full-featured Go module proxy for those who want to build their own proxies.
-Yeah, there is no `Makefile`, no configuration files, no **HUGE** file organization, no lengthy documentation, no annoying stuff, just a [`Goproxy`](https://godoc.org/github.com/goproxy/goproxy#Goproxy) that implements the [`http.Handler`](https://godoc.org/net/http#Handler).
+Yeah, there is no `Makefile`, no configuration files, no crazy file organization, no lengthy documentation, no annoying stuff, just a [`Goproxy`](https://godoc.org/github.com/goproxy/goproxy#Goproxy) that implements the [`http.Handler`](https://godoc.org/net/http#Handler).